-This dataset contains quarterly data for fiscal year 2014 onward and is currently available in the following formats:
+This dataset contains quarterly data for the fiscal years 2014 - 2015 and is available in the following formats:

 CSV | XLS